-The LA Galaxy striker has revealed that he had thought about retiring from international duty but said that the idea of never playing for Ireland again did not appeal to him
+LA Galaxy striker Robbie Keane said that he considered retiring from international football, but revealed that the idea of never playing for Ireland again was a 'difficult' one to fathom.

 Fulham winger Damien Duff and Aston Villa goalkeeper Shay Given made the decision to retire from international duty but 32-year-old Keane has vowed to play on.